-Cost Efficiency - measured by farebox recovery and total operating cost per passenger mile.

-Service Quality - measured by endpoint on-time performance, all-station on-time performance, and operator responsible delays per 10,000 train miles.
+- Cost Efficiency measured by farebox recovery and total operating cost per passenger mile. - Service Quality measured by endpoint on-time performance, all-station on-time performance, and operator responsible delays per 10,000 train miles.

 In support of the State's performance standards, SJJPA has developed measures to continuously monitor the financial, operational, and ridership performance, as well as outreach effectiveness of the San Joaquins.
 Additionally, SJJPA already has and will continue to develop strategies to maintain successful performance of the San Joaquins.
-Due to the COVID-19 pandemic, public transit across the United States has experienced precipitous decline in ridership and revenue.
-In response to the COVID-19 ridership and revenue environment, SJJPA, along with CalSTA, Caltrans, CCJPA and LOSSAN JPA, continues to monitor performance of the intercity passenger rail system, develop strategies for cost control including service ramp-up from suspensions, and move the system toward ridership and revenue recovery.
+Due to the COVID-19 pandemic, public transit across the United States has experienced a precipitous decline in ridership and revenue.
+In response to the COVID-19 ridership and revenue environment, SJJPA, along with CalSTA, Caltrans, CCJPA and LOSSAN JPA, to monitor performance of the intercity passenger rail system, develop strategies for cost control including service ramp-up from suspensions, and move the system toward ridership and revenue recovery.

 In addition to the CalSTA performance standards, SJJPA has focused on the environmental impact of the San Joaquins and its role in helping to create a more sustainable California.
-Increases in San Joaquins ridership benefit the environment by reducing air pollution and greenhouse gas emissions and help to encourage sustainable, transit-oriented development.
+Increases in San Joaquins ridership benefit the environment by reducing air pollution and greenhouse gas emissions and help to encourage sustainable, transitoriented development.
 It is estimated that in FY 2019, San Joaquins passengers (including those on Thruway Buses) traveled over 240 million passenger miles, resulting in a significant net reduction in CO2 emissions.
-Additionally, SJJPA is pursuing use of renewable diesel fuel in all locomotives and buses, which will further reduce emissions, along with the planned 8th and 9th Daily Round-Trips and other proposed service increases.
+Additionally, SJJPA is transitioning to renewable diesel fuel in all locomotives and buses, which will further reduce emissions, along with the planned 8th and 9th Daily Round-Trips and other proposed service increases.

-FY 2022/23 and 2023/24 Action Plan
+FY 2023/24 and 2024/25 Action Plan

-For FY 2022/23 and FY 2023/24, SJJPA will continuously develop action plans with service criteria and objectives to increase ridership, control costs, improve quality, increase the benefits of the San Joaquins Corridor, and better integrate all corridor public transit systems with the San Joaquins (including dedicated Thruway Bus services).
+For FY 2023/24 and FY 2024/25, SJJPA will continuously develop action plans with service criteria and objectives to increase ridership, control costs, improve quality, increase the benefits of the San Joaquins Corridor, and better integrate all corridor public transit systems with the San Joaquins (including dedicated Thruway Bus services).
 Each action will be part of SJJPA's overall management of the San Joaquins as a transportation product in a highly competitive travel market.
 The following is a list of areas to be covered: